Making the Missing Connections A Wake-up Call

 Like many others, a number of rural Oregon communities have finally met their goal and are now installing fiber optics.
 They are just beginning to realize they don't have a clue how to use it to create sustainable communities, or to justify their considerable investment.

 Dillon, Montana, pop.
 3,800, has a ten year history as the home of the Big Sky Telegraph, one of the first online networks to offer online courses.
 It is also the home of Dillonnet, a national and international rural innovation award finalist as a model community technology center for both the AOL rural innovations and International Bangemann Challenge competitions.
-Few communities can match this level of local innovation, yet the prevailing attitude toward the Internet is that it’s a time-wasting toy best suited for children and geeks.
+Few communities can match this level of local innovation, yet the prevailing attitude toward the Internet is that its a time-wasting toy best suited for children and geeks.
 Despite successful use of Internet by many local businesses, we're seeing anti-technology attitudes overshadowing the facts, on both a local and a national level.

 NOTE: Dillonet was on the front page of the San Jose Mercury news October 2000, but is now giving away its computers and shutting down due to lack of local support.
 SJ Mercury News front page article on impact of Internet in Dillon, Montana http://www0.siliconvalley.com/news/special/ruralwest/docs/dillon.htm Dillon-net http://dillon-net.org Read their story at http://lone-eagles.com/chap2.htm